rmlevy1/Flight-Prices-Prediction-Project/README.md

 ## Further Work
 Gather around 10 million data points for the model and have the data span outside the timeline of Jan 2019 to August 2019.
 ## Credits
-This project was completed by Jigme Sherpa and Raam Levy.
+This project was completed by Jigme Sherpa and Rahm Levy.